Today’s blog is more of a public service announcement to remember the humans in your brand. Why? Because they’re the most important bit – by far!

 Google hires on ‘googliness‘ something, they say, that is ‘hard to define but easy to spot’.
 They’re hiring to brand, looking for people with passion and drive.
 Neither of those words are skills, they are values.

-When I worked at the charity Action on Hearing Loss we had six brand values which we were hired and appraised on*:
+When I worked at the charity RNID we had six brand values which we were hired and appraised on*:

 - Delivers results